-In same pan over medium heat, sauté onion until lightly browned.
-Add red pepper and cook until softened.
-Remove from heat and stir in flour.
-Cook for 1 minute.
-Remove from heat and whisk in milk.
-Return pan to heat, bring to a light boil and cook until sauce thickens, about 3 to 5 minutes, stirring frequently.
+In the same pan over medium heat, sauté onions until lightly browned.
+Add peppers and cook until softened.
+Stir in flour; cook for 1 minute.
+Remove from the heat and whisk in milk.
+Return pan to the heat, bring to a light boil and cook until sauce thickens, 3 to 5 minutes, stirring frequently.

 Recipe by, former PCC staff